-At Capital South Wealth Management, we have developed our own specialized financial planning philosophy and investment philosophy.
-We believe following these philosophies result in a better financial service experience.
+At Capital South Wealth Management, we have developed our own financial planning philosophy and investment philosophy.
+We believe following these philosophies results in a better financial service experience.

 Our Investment Philosophy

 We believe that investments should be matched to stated goals instead of an arbitrary benchmark.
-We believe that risk is not the daily ups and downs of the S&P 500, we see risk as a permanent loss of capital that causes an investor to fall short of stated goals.
-For the most part, we are conservative investors and recognize the "law of large losses."
-We do not attempt to "beat the market" in large up years by taking outsized risk.
+We believe that risk is not the daily ups and downs of the S&P 500.
+We see risk as a permanent loss of capital that causes an investor to fall short of stated goals.
+For the most part, we are conservative value investors and recognize the "law of large losses."
+We do not attempt to "beat the market" in large "up" years by taking outsized risks.
 We strive to manage acceptable returns in these “up” years while seeking to preserve our clients’ capital in large “down” years.
-We do not do this through market timing but rather through asset allocation and risk management.
-We collaborate with some of the most established and experienced investment firms to attempt to pursue this outcome.
+We do not do this through market timing, but rather through asset allocation and risk management.
+We collaborate with some of the most established and experienced investment firms to pursue this outcome.
 Over long periods of time, this approach has the potential to achieve market-like returns while helping investors feel confident during market downturns.

 When building investment portfolios, we not only account for your risk tolerance (the ability to ignore ups and downs in the stock market), but we also account for risk capacity (the need to preserve or grow a portfolio based on your stage of life).
 A couple in their late fifties may be accustomed to the volatility in the stock market and therefore be more aggressive investors.
 If the same couple plans on retiring in five years, their risk capacity would be much lower than their risk tolerance.
 Combining these factors with your goals allows us to build portfolios based on your individual needs.